-With its world-class museums, manicured gardens, and world-famous San Diego Zoo, Balboa Park tops the list of sights in downtown San Diego.
-Its 1,200 acres (485 hectares) makes it the largest urban park in the United States.
-Apart from its many attractions, Balboa Park also features lengthy hiking trails, distinctive landscaping, Golden Age Spanish buildings, and the world’s largest organ.
+Home to world-class museums, manicured gardens, and the world-famous San Diego Zoo, Balboa Park tops the list of San Diego city sights.
+Its 1,200 lush acres (486 hectares) comprise the largest urban park in the United States.
+Apart from its many attractions, Balboa Park also features lengthy walking and hiking trails, distinctive landscaping, Golden Age Spanish buildings, and one of the world’s largest outdoor pipe organs.

-Balboa Park is in downtown San Diego, and is easily reached by bus.
-By car, Park Boulevard provides easy access to free parking areas near most of the exhibits.
-The most scenic approach, however, is over the Cabrillo Bridge from the west: the steep roadsides, lush with hanging greenery, resemble a rainforest gorge.
+Set in downtown San Diego, Balboa Park is easily reached by bus.
+By car, Park Boulevard provides easy access to the site’s free parking areas near most of the exhibits.
+The most scenic approach, however, is over the Cabrillo Bridge from the west—the steep roadsides, lush with hanging greenery, resemble a rain forest gorge.